notions11/mybots/README.md

 We can look at the fitness functions of the following:
 ![image](https://user-images.githubusercontent.com/15034808/224853826-788551fc-0e3e-4a7f-9918-de8a9fe5f118.png)

 This yielded a final average fitness of **-6.903325734489094**.
-This got me thinking: "What evolutions were the most prominent in order to get to the final evolution states per iteration?
-I kept track of the counts of evolutions per final robot and plotted them in this bar chart:
+This got me thinking: "What mutations were the most prominent in order to get to the final evolution states per iteration?
+I kept track of the counts of mutations per final robot and plotted them in this bar chart:

 ![image](https://user-images.githubusercontent.com/15034808/224854122-7aaa2b00-79d3-4c17-8b2a-5caa13055f51.png)

 As we can see, based off our robot creation, maybe **every robot structure is functional** you just need to change sensors and weights in order to make it work.
-Thus, I wanted to set weights to the "random" evolution so that the changing of sensors and weights occurred more often.
-My hypothesis is that successful evolution will occur more often with evolution types that appear more often in successful generations
+Thus, I wanted to set weights to the "random" mutation so that the changing of sensors and weights occurred more often.
+My hypothesis is that successful evolution will occur more often with mutation types that appear more often in successful generations

 ![image](https://user-images.githubusercontent.com/15034808/224855109-72c95915-6e72-47f8-ae3d-28cef9af1174.png)